 Feline Leukemia Virus is considered a “friendly cat” disease because it is most commonly transmitted through saliva when cats are grooming each other or drinking out of the same bowl.
 It can also be spread through bodily fluids, such as urine, or from the mother during nursing.
 It is most common in younger cats but can occur in any age.
 This virus infects the bone marrow resulting in immunosuppression and anemia.
 Cats infected have a higher risk of developing lymphoma and leukemia.

-Feline Immunodeficiency Virus is equivalent to HIV in humans.
-It is highly contagious and is known as the “mean cat” disease since it is spread most commonly through bites.
+Feline Immunodeficiency Virus is highly contagious and is known as the “mean cat” disease since it is spread most commonly through bites.
 This disease is most prevalent in young, outdoor male cats.
 It also causes immunosuppression and predisposes those affected to secondary infections.

-and spread.
-Cats that are infected should be kept separate from other cats
+Cats that are infected should be kept separate from other cats within the household.
+Your veterinarian may recommend repeating this combo test yearly or as needed for at-risk cats.